 - Ludacris' "Act A Fool" (from 2 Fast 2 Furious) has the singer rapping beside a selection of street racing vehicles, coupled with clips from the film.

-- The video for M2M's "Don't Say You Love Me" contained footage from Pokémon: The First Movie playing on a screen at a drive-in where the video was shot - although the song has absolutely nothing to do with the movie's plot.
+- The video for M2M's "Don't Say You Love Me" contained footage from Pokemon The First Movie playing on a screen at a drive-in where the video was shot - although the lyrics have absolutely nothing to do with the movie's plot.